Internet censorship in the United Kingdom: Proposals to limit social media, following August 2011 riots

 On 11 August 2011, following the widespread riots in England, British Prime Minister David Cameron said that Theresa May, the Home Secretary, would meet with executives of the Web companies Facebook and Twitter, as well as Research In Motion, maker of the BlackBerry smartphone, to discuss possible measures to prevent troublemakers from using social media and other digital communications tools.
 During a special debate on the riots, Cameron told Parliament:

 Everyone watching these horrific actions will be struck by how they were organised via social media.
 Free flow of information can be used for good.
 But it can also be used for ill.
 And when people are using social media for violence we need to stop them.
 So we are working with the police, the intelligence services and industry to look at whether it would be right to stop people communicating via these Web sites and services when we know they are plotting violence, disorder and criminality”.

 Critics said that the British government was considering policies similar to those it has criticised in totalitarian and one-party states.
 And in the immediate aftermath of the 2011 England riots, Iran, often criticised by the West for restricting the Internet and curbing free speech, offered to "send a human rights delegation to Britain to study human rights violations in the country".

 On 25 August 2011 British officials and representatives of Twitter, Facebook and BlackBerry met privately to discuss voluntary ways to limit or restrict the use of social media to combat crime and periods of civil unrest.
 The government was seeking ways to crack down on networks being used for criminal behavior, but was not seeking any additional powers and had no intention of restricting Internet services.
 It was not clear what new measures, if any, would be taken as a result of the meeting.

+Under 16 Social Media Ban Proposal

+On 15 June 2026, the government announced proposals to prohibit kids under the age of 16 from accessing major social media platforms, including TikTok, Instagram, Facebook, Snapchat, YouTube and X. The proposed measures would also restrict certain online features for minors, such as livestreaming and stranger communication.